fortrabbit/help/docs/install-laravel-5-pro.md

 Please make sure to have followed our [get ready guide](/get-ready) before starting here.
 You will also need a local Laravel installation.

+MIND: This the install guide for Laravel version 5.
+We have an [Laravel install guide](/install-laravel) for a newer version (6).
+Check out that article as well, it includes more up-to-date information.

 ## Quick start

 Execute the following in your local terminal to start from scratch with a fresh new Laravel installation on fortrabbit (see [below](#toc-add-an-existing-project) on how to add an existing project):